Modelling the Battle of Borodino 1812

 Borodino1812.co.uk

-September 2012 sees the 200th anniversary of the epic Battle of Borodino.
-Immortalised in Tolstoy’s classic book ‘War & Peace’ and revered in Russia as the centrepiece of the war of 1812 against Napoleon’s Grande Armeé, it saw one of the biggest clashes in military history involving over 200,000 troops
+September 2012 was the 200th anniversary of the epic Battle of Borodino.
+Immortalised in Tolstoy’s classic book ‘War & Peace’ and revered in Russia as the centrepiece of the war of 1812 against Napoleon’s Grande Armeé.
+It was one of the biggest clashes in military history involving over 200,000 troops.

-I am building a diorama of the action to the south of the centre - the fletches: three 2 metre high earth emplacements open at the rear
+I built a diorama of the action to the south of the centre - the fleches: three 2 metre high earth emplacements open at the rear - and this was first displayed in London for the anniversary in September 2012.
+It was then displayed in Edinburgh until early November.

 Setting the scene